Try It

 You may pay nothing, a percentage of the cost, or whatever amount your employer doesn't pay.

 Employers are supposed to offer plans that cost the employee, for the employee’s policy alone, less than 8.39% of the employee’s household income for the monthly premium.
-Also, that coverage must meet bronze-level standards for copayment, co-insurance, and deductible expenses.
+Also, that coverage must meet a certain benefits level for copayment, co-insurance, and deductible expenses.

 If your employer offers a plan that does not meet these standards, you may qualify for government help through tax subsidies to reduce the premium on an individual plan.